 And that about sums up the basics of composting toilets.

-Do composting toilets need electricity?
-Although in general they do not need electricity, there are models that do use electricity to heat the main chamber.
-This is optional; you can find both types of models.
+In general, composting toilets do not need electricity; there are models that do use electricity to heat the main chamber.

 I hope you have found my composting toilet systems article useful and informative.
 I think composting toilets are awesome and are worth the extra expense for the longterm benefits.
 Sure, it will take a little bit of getting used to, but every step of becoming independent from the man is a step worth taking.